hashicorp/terraform-provider-azurerm/website/docs/r/dev_test_virtual_machine.html.markdown

 * `name` - (Required) Specifies the name of the Dev Test Machine.
 Changing this forces a new resource to be created.

+-> **NOTE:** The validation requirements for the Name change based on the `os_type` used in this Virtual Machine.
+For a Linux VM the name must be between 1-62 characters, and for a Windows VM the name must be between 1-15 characters.
+It must begin and end with a letter or number, and cannot be all numbers.

 * `lab_name` - (Required) Specifies the name of the Dev Test Lab in which the Virtual Machine should be created.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which the Dev Test Lab resource exists.
 Changing this forces a new resource to be created.